homearanya/wild-coast-walks/src/pages/about/index.md

         paragraph:
           - text: >-
               Our ecological conscious tours endeavor to live up to the highest standards of sustainability.
-A percentage of the proceeds go towards supporting worthwhile conservation projects in the area and we always try choose to use family based eco-friendly accommodation activity that are involved in conservation or social upliftment programs.
-Most meal are local, in season, vegetarian and ethically sourced.
+A percentage of the proceeds goes towards supporting worthwhile conservation projects in the area and we always try choose to use family based eco-friendly accommodation places that are involved in conservation or social upliftment programs.
+Most meal are in-season, vegetarian and ethically sourced.
 Where possible, we make use of local guides and support sustainable environmental and social initiatives in the area.
-Our tours offer unique 'off the trail' experiences to expose people to local history and cultures and a green way of living.
-This experiences include forest walks, tours of a land rehabilitation programs and excursions to local businesses and other community minded initiatives
+Our tours also offer special 'off the trail' experiences to expose people to local history and cultures and a green way of living.
+This experiences include forest walks, tours of a land rehabilitation and upliftment programs and excursions to local businesses and other community minded initiatives
       heading1: Our Ethos
       heading2: ''
       image: